 In two factor authentication, we typically see the combination of something you know with something you have.
 This can be significantly improved upon by incorporating the third factor of something you are.

 What a user can do once authenticated is most often controlled by a reference monitor.
 This is the service or program where access control information is stored and where access control decisions are made.
 Access control lists decide if access is to be granted and an authorisation matrix (or table) determines what the subject can do once access is granted.

 An authorisation table is a matrix of objects (data, applications etc), subjects (users, applications etc) and their respective rights.

 The most common way of managing and controlling authorisation is through a directory.
 The three main types are LDAP, X.500 and Microsoft Active Directory.

-Kerberos has become a popular network identification protocol for third party authentication services.
-It is designed to strong authentication using secret key cryptography.
-It is an operational implementation of key distribution technology and affords a key distribution centre, authentication service and ticket granting service.
+Kerberos has become a popular network identification protocol for third-party authentication services.
+It is designed for strong authentication using secret key cryptography.
+It is an operational implementation of key distribution technology and affords a key distribution centre, authentication service and ticket-granting service.
 Host applications all have to be Kerberos configured to be able to communicate with the user and ticket granting service.

 Kerberos is based on a centralised architecture, thereby reducing administrative effort by managing all authentication from a single server.

 Active Directory Federation Services (ADFS) is a software component developed by Microsoft that is now an integrated part of Windows Server.
 It provides users with single sign-on access to systems and applications located across organisational boundaries.

 When a user requests access to a web application, that request is forwarded to an identity provider, or in this case the user’s ADFS server.
 Because the web app has a federation trust established with the identity provider, it’s able to verify the authentication response and authorise access to the web app.